wpmudev/custom-sidebars/readme.txt

 If you are running a earlier version of WordPress download Custom Sidebars 0.8.2.

 == Changelog ==

+= 3.1.2 =
+* Added integration with Polylang - now you can choose sidebar depend on Polylang language.
+* Added integration with WPML - now you can choose sidebar depend on WPML language.
+* Added check to avoid warnigs when user delete term which is assigned to "Sidebar Location".
+* Updated "WPMU Dev code library" to version 3.0.5.

+= 3.1.1 =
+* Improved assets directories.
+* Improved widgets on very small screens.
+* Fixed bulk edit problem with resetting sidebars.
+* Fixed few notices on import screen.

 = 3.1.0 =
 * Added a quick and a bulk edit to custom post types.